 - Composition.
 The Board of Directors shall consist of not less than nine nor more than twenty-five members, including the Chief Executive Officer, as determined by the Board.
 The members shall be chosen, insofar as possible, to represent the varied interests and areas of expertise and competency that are of concern to TNC.
 The twenty-five members maximum is subject to the provisions of Section 8(e) hereof.

 - Functions.
 The Board of Directors shall be responsible for all business of TNC and shall determine matters of policy.
 The Board may also make rules and regulations governing the establishment and operation of affiliated units of TNC.

 - Terms.
 Members of the Board shall be elected for terms not to exceed three years.
 No member shall serve more than three consecutive three-year terms, except under the following circumstances:

-- An incoming member who has been appointed to fill a vacant position on the Board may serve until the date of the next annual meeting, and, if then reelected, will be eligible to serve three additional full three-year terms.
+- An incoming member who has been appointed by the Board in accordance with Section 8(e) hereof to fill a vacant or soon to be vacant position on the Board may serve until the date of the next annual meeting, and, if then elected, will be eligible to serve three full three-year terms.

 - At the election of the Board, an outgoing Chair of the Board who has completed his or her third consecutive term as a Board member, and whose service on the Board would otherwise expire, may serve an additional one-year term as a member of the Board;

-- The President and Chief Executive Officer’s term on the Board shall be coterminous with his or her service as the President and Chief Executive Officer of TNC.
+- The Chief Executive Officer’s term on the Board shall be coterminous with his or her service as the Chief Executive Officer of TNC.

 - Leave of Absence.
 A member of the Board of Directors may, with the approval of the Board of Directors, take a leave of absence for a period as determined by the Board, said leave not to be charged against the member’s term of office for any purpose.
 During the leave period, such member shall not be considered an acting member of the Board, including for purposes of attending meetings, determining quorums, or voting.